travetto/travetto/docs/MILESTONES.md

 #### Compiler Ownership
 * Reworked @travetto/boot compiler to create clear responsiblity for managing the compiler/transpiler relationsip with node runtime.
-* Modified @travetto/compiler to no longer register extension directly, but
+* Modified @travetto/compiler to no longer register extension directly, but extend functionality defined in boot

 #### Entrypoint Standardization
 * Allow for use of `main` functions to allow for direct invocation of any file, primaryily used for plugins and cli activities